-In October 2016 Rushanara joined the Communities and Local Government Select Committee.
+Rushanara sat on the Communities and Local Government Select Committee from October 2016 to September 2017.
 This cross-party Committee is made up of eleven Members of Parliament and meets around once a week to monitor the policy, administration and spending of the Department for Communities and Local Government and its associated arms length bodies.
 The Committee takes evidence from experts, question the Secretary of State and the department’s ministerial team, as well as launch in-depth inquiries into draft pieces of legislation or key themes and topics it judges to be worthy of investigating.

 In March, the Committee published a report saying that the Government needs to urgently review how social care is funded in the long term and address serious threats to social care provision.